Quiet town once famous for its bridge,

 The town's Tourist Information Centre is at Eddystone Road, PL27 7AL.

 Wadebridge is an ideal location for keen walkers.
 The Camel Trail provides easy walking for young and old, with beautiful countryside all around it and the Trail being flat.
-For the more adventurous, Bodmin Moor is only 15 miles away and has many places of interest along with some challenging walking areas.
-Wadebridge is also close to the famous Saints Way, a 26 mile cross country path, forged in ancient times by Celtic Saints between Padstow and Fowey.
+For the more adventurous, Bodmin Moor is only fifteen miles away and has many places of interest along with some challenging walking areas.
+Wadebridge is also close to the famous Saints Way, a twenty six mile cross country path, forged in ancient times by Celtic Saints between Padstow and Fowey.
 There are also spectacular walks along The Coastal Footpath within a few miles of Wadebridge.

 The gentleman scientist and surgeon Sir Goldsworthy Gurney, (1793-1875) who invented the Bude-Light, lived in Wadebridge from 1814 to 1820.
 A street (Goldsworthy Way) has been named after him.